-Veterans Affairs and International Student Services Liberty Campus Harper Hall, Room 104 410-462-8455
+Records and Registration Office Liberty Campus Harper Hall, Room 113 410-462-7777

-The Veterans Affairs and International Student Services Office provides information on and the processing of educational benefits for eligible veterans, reservists, and veterans' dependents.
+The Registrar's Office provides information on and the processing of educational benefits for eligible veterans, reservists, and veterans' dependents.
 Advisement and information on veteran work-study opportunities are also available.